kai-ma/bristol_project/README.md

-**I hope there are some chat rooms for hot topics (Movies / Series / Musics / Games / Stocks / News) created by the system, where friends can be invited to chat in this chat room for this topic.**
+**♥ I hope there are some chat rooms for hot topics (Movies / Series / Musics / Games / Stocks / News) created by the system, where friends can be invited to chat in this chat room for this topic.**

 - Create/Delete/Modify chat rooms in administer platform.
 - Invite friends to join the chat room.